-Bob Seger’s music had a much more raw stripped down sound than Springsteens.
-Bob Seger had that midwest dirty rock and roll sound as opposed to the polished production of Born To Run.
-However its was Springsteen’s lyrical content and his passionate vocals that clearly inspired Seger.
+Bob Seger’s music had a much more raw stripped-down sound than Springsteen’s.
+Bob Seger had that Midwest dirty rock and roll sound as opposed to the polished production of Born To Run.
+However, it was Springsteen’s lyrical content and his passionate vocals that clearly inspired Bob Seger.
 Even on paper, one can see the inspiration.

 From Seger’s “Night Moves.”

 Out past the cornfields where the woods got heavy

 Out in the back seat of my ’60 Chevy